 When strategies are linked to the well-communicated vision, priorities are known and it is easier to spot when things go off track.
 Also, reminding people of the vision throughout the change reinforces the reasons why they must endure discomfort and hardships.

 Align words, actions and behaviours with the vision

 A truism of change is that people will do things differently only after their leaders do.
 This is why it is critical that leaders align what they say with what they do and how they behave.
 Some leaders don't realize they are being scrutinized for proof of commitment to what they say is important.
 Passing the alignment test leads to belief and consistent adoption; failure leads to lost trust and little effort.

 Identifying the essential few behaviours required for a change to be successful with leaders is the best way to build commitment to them.
 Once defined, walking leaders through scenarios where these new approaches will most likely be expressed creates context for them.
 Providing feedback immediately after they demonstrate them (or don't) builds self-awareness, knowledge, and eventually capability.

 Acknowledge and reward progress

 People need proof that their efforts are contributing to goals.
-This is especially true in the middle of a change when discomfort of learning new ways is greatest.
-Well communicated progress leads to fulfillment, momentum and renewed energy to change, whereas not doing so leads to frustration and longing for past routines.
+This is especially true in the middle of a change when the discomfort of learning new ways is greatest.
+Well-communicated progress leads to fulfillment, momentum and renewed energy to change, whereas not doing so leads to frustration and longing for past routines.